vic-ma/howtodismantle.github.io/_posts/2024-06-03-Beckhoff-on-my-mind-Part-1-Connecting-Twincat-PLCs.md

 Here are the three points to make sure it works.
 If these points are not fullfilled, the tempory router won't work:

 * If there's still a static router running on the local dev machine, we shut it down (by ending the local Twincat Windows services).
 Otherwise there are two routers running, which is not possible.
-* To make theconection running on a box it's necessary to confiure the PLC router accordingly and provide the IP address of the box along with the AMS ID, and NOT ONLY the ip address of the dev machine.
+* To make the conection running on a box it's necessary to confiure the PLC router accordingly and provide the IP address of the box along with the AMS ID, and NOT ONLY the ip address of the dev machine.
 * The ports 48899 (discovery), 48898 (unsecure) and 8016 (secure) should be open on both the PLC side and Peaboard runtime side.
 These ports are used to let the routers (both static and dynmic) communicate with each other.

 ## conclusion